General Terms and Conditions: New Machinery Division

 (4) The scope of our deliveries and services is determined by the order confirmation.

-3. Prices and Payment Terms
+3. Prices and Terms of Payment

-a) Machines: according to our order confirmation.
+a) Machines: in accordance with our order confirmation.

 4. Delivery

-(5) If the conditions in paragraph (4) apply, the risk of accidental loss or deterioration of the goods passes to the customer at the point in time when the customer is in default of acceptance or performance.
+(5) If the conditions set out in paragraph (4) apply, the risk of accidental loss or accidental deterioration of the goods shall pass to the customer at the time they fall into default of acceptance or debtor’s delay.

 5. Advance Payment Guarantee